-Tsunami sirens and their strobe lights are just one part of a range of formal and informal warning systems, any one of which can alert people to a tsunami.

-The sirens and lights are a strong signal to seek further information.

-When there is a tsunami warning the siren will sound intermittently.
-The strobe light will flicker throughout the event, from beginning to end.
+Tsunami sirens are just one part of a range of formal and informal warning systems, any one of which can alert people to a tsunami.
+The sirens are a strong signal to seek further information.
+When there is a tsunami warning the siren will sound with intermittent messaging.